NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     * Using "Save As" to replace a cohort with itself will result in an error notification despite the replacement being successful. <!--SV-2363-->
     * Cohorts containing FM-AD cases may not update correctly when users with dbGaP access to FM-AD (phs001179) log in or out.
 As a workaround, logging in before creating cohorts with FM-AD cases is recommended. <!--SV-2389-->
     * If removing gene/mutation filters from a cohort temporarily results in 0 cases, cohorts may not display data in Mutation Frequency, Cohort Builder, and the summary charts.
 As a workaround, remove the gene and mutation filters, then add them back. <!--SV-2414-->
-* Survival Plot:
+* __Survival Plot__:
     * The survival plot in Cohort Comparison does not display text indicating that there is insufficient survival data to plot. <!--SV-2357-->
     * The survival plot in Mutation Frequency may flicker when the cohort has 0 cases. <!--SV-2331/PEAR-1701-->
     * In Mutation Frequency, the downloaded image may display a survival curve when none is plotted within the portal. <!--SV-2356-->
     * When the survival plot is zoomed in and an image is downloaded, the curves within the image may extend beyond the y-axis. <!--SV-2348-->
-* Cart:
+* __Cart__:
     * Spinners on the Download Cart and Download Associated Data buttons may be displayed longer than expected.
 This is a visual issue and does not affect the use of these buttons. <!--SV-2343-->
     * More than 5 GB of files in total may be downloaded at a time via the browser if the user first attempts to download controlled access data without being logged in, then logs in via the information dialog displayed before continuing with the download. <!--SV-2342-->
     * Using multiple browser tabs with the portal when adding or removing files from the cart may result in the cart not being updated as expected. <!--SV-2412-->
-* Mutation Frequency:
+* __Mutation Frequency__:
     * Gene/mutation sets created from the tables in Mutation Frequency may contain 0 genes/mutations if the cohort has Available Data filters or Biospecimen filters. <!--SV-2314-->
     * Attempting to download a TSV of all the mutations in the GDC may result in an error due to the length of time needed to generate the TSV.
 As a workaround, limit the number of mutations downloaded to 1.5 million. <!--SV-2388-->
+* __Main Toolbar__:
+    * Attempting to download the **Clinical/Biospecimen TSV or JSON** before the cohort has fully loaded may result in an error. <!--SV-2402-->
+    * The TSV of the **cases table** may not contain the expected tabs. <!--DEV-2324-->
+* __OncoMatrix__:
+    * Manually deleting all genes will result in an error message “Error: Cannot read properties of undefined (reading 'lst')”.
+The user can close and re-open OncoMatrix for use.
+    * Dragging genes only works once.
+After one gene is dragged to a new position, no genes can be dragged to new positions.
-* Gene Expression Clustering:
+* __ProteinPaint__:
-    * A spinner overlay can scroll over the entire page if a user scrolls while the overlay is present.
-    * The label to the right of the gene expression cluster heatmap gets cut off.
-    * The tool displays "no data" as an error message when trying to plot a project without gene expression data.
+    * A nested filter may be constructed for a Lollipop subtrack, e.g. sex=male AND ( primarysite=aa OR disease=bb ), but cannot be translated into GDC cohort filters.
+The translation code has a preliminary implementation that only works for “flat” filters without nesting.
+    * Cohorts cannot be created using the Create Cohort button in ProteinPaint for a single sample.
+* In the __Gene Expression Clustering__ tool, if any part of the dendrogram is selected and the current cohort is modified, then the new dendrogram will render with scattered subtrees selected.
+* The “A” in the Allele Summary text is cut off in the __Sequence Reads__ tool.
-* Quick Search may not display results if the the same search input is applied twice quickly.
+* __Quick Search__ may not display results if the the same search input is applied twice quickly.
 As a workaround, temporarily change the input before reentering the intended search. <!--SV-2410-->
-* Filters related to numeric values may display a smaller number than what the user entered within the Cohort Builder.
+* Filters related to numeric values may display a smaller number than what the user entered within the __Cohort Builder__.
 This is a visual issue and does not affect the filters applied to the cohort. <!--SV-2383-->
-* When the Cohort Comparison tool is loading, the loading spinner may be displayed above the other areas of the Analysis Center. <!--SV-2360-->
+* When the __Cohort Comparison__ tool is loading, the loading spinner may be displayed above the other areas of the Analysis Center. <!--SV-2360-->
-* Attempting to download the Clinical/Biospecimen TSV or JSON before the cohort has fully loaded may result in an error. <!--SV-2402-->
-* The TSV of the cases table may not contain the expected tabs. <!--DEV-2324-->
-* The Repository tool may display an incorrect file size total of 0 bytes when filtering is applied within the tool and the active cohort contains Available Data filters. <!--SV-2376-->
+* The __Repository__ tool may display an incorrect file size total of 0 bytes when filtering is applied within the tool and the active cohort contains Available Data filters. <!--SV-2376-->
-* The Slide Image Viewer will display a black image temporarily if a user zooms in on a slide then switches to another slide. <!--SV-2370-->
+* The __Slide Image Viewer__ will display a black image temporarily if a user zooms in on a slide then switches to another slide. <!--SV-2370-->
-* In Set Operations, the saving of gene and mutation sets may be unsuccessful if the saving dialog is manually dismissed after the Save button is clicked. <!--SV-2368-->
+* In __Set Operations__, the saving of gene and mutation sets may be unsuccessful if the saving dialog is manually dismissed after the Save button is clicked. <!--SV-2368-->
-* Clicking the X button on the Unexpected Error dialog box does not dismiss it as expected.
+* Clicking the X button on the __Unexpected Error dialog box__ does not dismiss it.
 The workaround is to click the OK button. <!--SV-2367-->

 ## Release 1.30.4